weld-io/angularjs-country-select/README.md

 How to
 ----------------------

-It's quite simple,

-1. Add the markup
+Add the markup

 ```html
 <country-select data-ng-model="selectedCountry"></country-select>
 ```

-2. Add the dependency to your app's module.
+Add the dependency to your app's module.

 ```javascript
 angular.module('myApp', ['countrySelect']);